Wannsee Conference: Attendees

 The attendees from the Reich civilian ministries were high level administrators.
 Most were either the state secretary or an undersecretary.
 With the cabinet not meeting regularly, meetings between the state secretaries were the chief means of policy coordination among agencies.
 The process of disseminating information about the fate of the Jews was already well underway by the time the meeting was held, and several of the attendees were aware that changes to the Jewish policy were already underway.
 In addition to the invited guests, Heydrich instructed several SS officials from his RSHA component to attend.
 In all, 15 officials attended the conference.
-(Note: The invited representatives of two agencies were absent: Leopold Gutterer, State Secretary of the Propaganda Ministry, and Ulrich Greifelt, chief of staff of the RKFDV.Gerlach 1998.)
+(Note: The invited representatives of two agencies were absent: Leopold Gutterer, State Secretary of the Propaganda Ministry, and Ulrich Greifelt, chief of staff of the RKFDV.)
 Half the attendees were under forty years of age and only two were over fifty.
 They were well educated, with ten having a university education (of whom eight held academic doctorates), and eight were lawyers.